TommasoGhilardi/DevStart/source/Psychopy.rst

-This will take some time and will ask for confirmation but in the end you will have a nice virtual environment containing everything you need to run you experiment on psychopy.
+This will take some time and will ask for confirmation but in the end you will have a nice virtual environment containing everything you need to run your experiment on PsychoPy.

 The virtual environment will be called "psychopy" and you can activate it just by typing: